Last Updated on January 14, 2022 by Grow with Bovees

 As with a normal compost bin, the right balance is a perfect mix of greens and browns, so add more greens if the compost is too dry, or add some browns if the compost is too wet.

-The Yimby compost tumbler comes with great ventilation pockets for excellent aeration, but our compost experts recommend adding scrunched up bits of cardboard to increase the number of air pockets.
+The Yimby compost tumbler comes with great ventilation pockets for excellent aeration, but our compost experts recommend adding scrunched up bits of cardboard to the compost to increase the number of air pockets.

 To encourage the right enzymes in your compost from the get go, you can use a compost activator/starter such as the Jobe’s Organics Compost Starter or SCD Probiotics All Seasons Bokashi Compost Starter.
 You can read our Best Compost Accelerator/Activator guide and reviews to ease your buying decision.